-During the summers in Michigan, I often volunteer at this garden.
+During the summers, I often volunteer at this garden.

 Since we are wintering over in Oriental, we decided to watch the “Dragon Run” to bring in the “Year of the Dog”.
 I am sorry to say that we didn’t go out to see the “Croaker” drop.
 (Instead of the “Ball drop” they do a “Croaker” drop to celebrate the New Year.)

 These drummers provided the background beat for everyone who brought pots and pans as noise makers.
 According to Chinese legends the dragon comes to the village in mid-winter to eat the children but loud noise can scare him off; so lots of people brought pots and noise makers to scare the dragon off.

 The Oriental tradition of touching the Dragon brings luck in the new year.

 Some of crowd came dragon prepared.

 Lo and behold there was a second dragon last night.
 This one looked like a young dragon that snaked thru the crowd looking for young children to eat.